apollographql/apollo-scalajs/docs/source/essentials/queries.md

 ## Querying with Variables
 When performing a GraphQL query with a Query component, you can also pass in variables to be used by the query as an additional parameter.
 Just like the result, variables can be typed with an additional type parameter, or left untyped by using `js.Object` as the type.

-If we wanted to perform a query with untyped variables, you can use `js.Dynamic.literal` to construct the variables object.
+To perform a query with untyped variables, you can use `js.Dynamic.literal` to construct the variables object.
 ```scala
 case class Dog(id: String, breed: String)
 case class QueryData(dog: Dog)